 Depending on the application, the importance weights of episodes may need to be modulated further by the timing of the occurrence of these episodes with respect to one or more response variables.
 For instance, in the fishery science application, discussed below, the response variable is the SCPUE, which is a proxy for abundance of the species of interest.
-If the environmental episodes of the IMPIT indices (e.g., MHWs) occurred at times overlapping sensitive periods in the species' lifecycle (e.g., spawning season), that information should modulate the values of the indices.
+If the environmental episodes of IMPIT indices occurred at times overlapping sensitive periods in the species' lifecycle, that information should modulate the values of the indices.
+For example, temperature can be most influential at critical windows of time in the life history of a focal organism, such as spawning, egg or larval development, seed germination, or crop desiccation pre-harvest.
+Thus, it is natural to focus on a window of time in a species' life history where it is most susceptible to that environmental condition.
 Mathematically, such modulation can be modelled in a variety of ways.
 Perhaps, the easiest of these is by incorporating a third, multiplicative, importance weight $w_3 \in [0, 1]$, designed to capture the special timing of interest (if any) of the occurrence of the episode E_k .